 Here it is with all the main body fur removed.

-Trim notches for the muzzle and butt plate, and for where the stock and barrel cross two molded cross-pieces originally intended for a specific guitar's neck.
+I needed to trim notches for the muzzle and butt plate at either end of the case.
+Then, two more notches for where the stock and barrel cross two molded cross-pieces originally intended for the neck of a specific guitar design.

 Now it fits, at least as far as going into the case so the lid could be closed.